Last Updated on

 - The passport expired within the last calendar year.

-- The passport is not an ePassport (maroon color with microchip symbol in front).
+- The passport is not an ePassport (maroon color with a microchip symbol in front).

 - The passport is already scheduled for renewal through the online appointment system.